-Join Gabriel Corbett for an in-depth discussion in this video Using the Convert to Sheet Metal command, part of Sheet Metal Design with SOLIDWORKS.
+Join Gabriel Corbett for an in-depth discussion in this video Using the Convert to Sheet Metal command, part of SOLIDWORKS: Sheet Metal Design.

 Many times designs evolve from what might have started as a solid body, might…actually be made from Sheet metal.
 Other times the geometry of a Sheet metal…part is too complex, and designing it as a solid is much easier.…Either way you go, SolidWorks to Convert to Sheet Metal command can easily convert…any or most geometry to a flattenable Sheet metal part.…All we need to know is the Sheet metal thickness and the band radius.…To get started, let's fire up the command and then choose the face that will be stationary.…So, under the Sheet Metal tab, let's go ahead and click on Convert to Sheet Metal.…And I'm going to choose the bottom face as my starting fixed face.…